2022-23 Pandemic Protocols

 - Increased ventilation and HVAC air filtering where possible in classrooms, indoor common areas, and student transportation.

-- Increased cleaning of surfaces and common areas.
+- Cleaning of surfaces and high traffic common areas.

 - Additional time allocated for handwashing in elementary grades.